 Shop at this farmers market from 9 a.m. to 4 p.m.
 Thursdays year-round at the Government Center, 101 NW First St.

-- Operating via drive-thru; click here to order online.
+- Operating via drive-thru, pick up is on Mondays from 4-6 p.m.; click here to order online.

-This farmers market provides an opportunity to buy fresh produce or flowers on the way out of downtown from 4 to 8 p.m.
-Mondays at the Thompson Plaza for the Arts at the Adrienne Arsht Center for the Performing Arts, 1300 Biscayne Blvd.
-Call 305-531-0038 for more info.
+This farmers market run by Urban Oasis Project provides an opportunity to buy fresh produce or flowers on the way out of downtown, from 4 to 8 p.m.
+Mondays at the Thomson Plaza for the Arts at the Adrienne Arsht Center for the Performing Arts, 1300 Biscayne Blvd.
+Call 305-531-0038 for more information.

 - Operating online; click here to order.

-The Upper Eastside Farmers Market provides produce, local honey, orchids and bromeliads, breads and crackers, fresh juices and more.
+The Upper Eastside Farmers Market run by Urban Oasis Project provides produce, local honey, orchids and bromeliads, breads and crackers, fresh juices and more.
 EBT cards are accepted, with EBT funds doubled up to $10 per user.
 The market is typically open from 9 a.m. to 2 p.m.
 Saturdays year-round at Northeast 66th Street and Biscayne Boulevard.

 Miami Beach-Lincoln Road